-- It's When You Sell Your Aging Receivables for Immediate Cash
+- Factoring is when You Sell Your Aging Receivables for Immediate Cash

 What is Invoice Factoring?

 Invoice factoring is a financial transaction that is available to companies that are business to business.
-It’s when a business sells its accounts receivables to a factoring company at a discount rate.
+It’s when you sell some or all of your accounts receivables to a factoring company at a discount rate for immediate cash.

 The business owner sells their account receivables in the form of an invoice to the factoring company (Alliance One LLC).
 The factoring company (Alliance One LLC) will advance up to 90% (the other 10% is held in a reserve account) of the face value of the face invoice amount.
 The factoring company (Alliance One LLC) collects the full amount from the customer in due course and pays the balance amount due to the business owner after deducting the discount fee for the services rendered.
 Once a business sells an invoice or it's receivables to Alliance One LLC, a verification process must take place before the funds are advanced to the business.
 An account representative will verify that the products have been delivered or that the services have been rendered.
 Once the verification of the invoice is completed, the funds are released on that invoice within 24 hours.

 All invoices purchased from the invoice factoring company (Alliance One LLC), become an asset of the factoring company.